-Notice: The August 2018 prelim exam is scheduled for Friday, August 10th and Saturday, August 11th, from 9 AM to noon each day.
+Notice: The August 2018 prelim exam is scheduled for Monday, January 7th and Tuesday, January 8th from 9:00 am to 1:00 pm on both days.
 The exam will be given in room 254.
 These dates are subject to change in the event of a conflict with important UGA events.

 The Written Exam will be offered two times a year, once in January (usually on the first Monday and Tuesday following New Year's Day) and once in August (on the Thursday and Friday preceding the first day of classes).
 The student will be given a total of 8 hours (4 each day) to complete the exam which will consist of 10 problems (5 each day) covering material ranging from introductory calculus-based physics to advanced topics in a typical student's undergraduate physics education (example tests are available).
 Students will be given four chances to pass the written exam.

 - The exam must be taken by incoming students before they begin classes if they have had the necessary undergraduate preparation.